What is Therapeutic Ultrasound?

 - Targeted relief of pain in affected area.

 Application of Therapeutic Ultrasound

 Ultrasound is normally applied by use of a small metal treatment head which emits the ultrasonic beam.
 This is moved continuously over the skin for approximately 3-5 mins.
-Treatments may be repeated 1-2 times daily in more acute injuries and less frequently in chronic cases.
+Such physiotherapy treatments may be repeated 1-2 times daily in more acute injuries and less frequently in chronic cases.

 Ultrasound dosage can be varied either in intensity or frequency of the ultrasound beam.
 Simply speaking lower frequency application provides a greater depth of penetration and so is used in cases where the injured tissue is suspected to be deeply situated.
 Conversely, higher frequency doses are used for structures that are closer to the surface of skin.

-If you would like more information or book an appointment call today at 087-742 7654.
+If you would like more information or book an appointment in our Cork clinic call today at 087-742 7654.